hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
                 <b>
-                    Use synchronized call to access the chain head block in estimateGas()
+                    Use synchronized call to access the chain head block in `eth_estimateGas`
                 </b>
             </td>
         </tr>